-Many families are considering homeschooling for the first time ever.
-When schools closed this spring, virtual learning options were quickly enacted and parents suddenly found themselves homeschooling their children with no prior preparation.
+Many families found themselves homeschooling for the first time ever when schools closed at the beginning of the pandemic.
+Virtual learning options were quickly enacted and parents suddenly found themselves homeschooling their children with no prior preparation.
+It can feel like a daunting task, especially if you aren’t prepared.

 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.